garygan89/sox_batch_python/README.md

 # sox_batch_python
 Batch process music files to render spectrogram using Sox.
-It will generate the spectrogram PNGs using Sox backend into `Spectrogram` folder under each folder where the music resides.
+It will scan for music file recursively from a directory and generate spectrogram PNGs using Sox backend.
+By default those are saved into `Spectrogram` folder relative to each folder where the music resides.

 # Limitations
 Currently only support processing 'flac, mp3 and wav' since those are the default decoder that sox support.
+Might support more file format using ffmpeg in the future for those unsupported music format.

 Usage
 ```